 What are NOAA Fisheries and its partners doing to determine the cause(s) of whale deaths?

 The local stranding network partners are responsible for leading examinations, but large whale responses generally involve multiple agencies from across the network working together.
 These stranding network partners responded to each of the recent whales that came ashore to document and examine the carcasses.
 At a minimum, stranding network partners collected photo data to document each stranding event.
 When possible, they took or estimated measurements and conducted an external examination.
-Since the cause of death is not always clear at first examination, biologists took samples from these whales, and will work with laboratory partners to review them in the coming months.
-Decomposition can limit our ability to determine a definitive cause of death.
+They could not complete internal examinations for some cases, due to the decomposition state or the location of the carcasses.
+They collected a limited number of samples where possible.

 Why aren’t all large whales necropsied?